FrankQ76/Nexus-secure/README.md

 ## Security

 Nexus prioritizes user privacy.
-By leveraging P2P technology, the platform ensures that sensitive communication data is never stored or processed by a third party.
+All communication is protected by mandatory encryption:
+- **Media Encryption**: Audio and video streams are encrypted using **SRTP** (Secure Real-time Transport Protocol).
+- **Key Exchange**: Connection handshakes are secured via **DTLS** (Datagram Transport Layer Security).
+- **Data Privacy**: No intermediate servers store or process your conversation content.
 The application only requires access to your camera and microphone during an active session.